akvo/akvo-tech-consultancy/sites/readme.md

+# Online Website

+The Site folder is a special space used to deploy online app / website which has accesibility within URL.

 ## Deploying Static HTML or PHP

 We use SiteGround to deploy simple sites that just require either static html or php.